ForgeRock/forgeops/docker/README.md

 # Building Minor or Patch Releases

-If you want to use a major or minor release (OpenAM 14.0.1, for example), log on to backstage.forgerock.com and download the appropriate binary.
+If you want to use a major or minor release (AM 14.0.1, for example), log on to backstage.forgerock.com and download the appropriate binary.
 The binary should be placed in the Docker build directory (e.g. openam/) and should not have any version info (openam.war, not OpenAM-14.0.1.war).